vielhuber/dbhelper/README.md

 */
 ```

-This also works for wordpress (using wpdb, prepared statements and stripslashes_deep under the hood):
+this also works for wordpress (using wpdb, prepared statements and stripslashes_deep under the hood):
 ```php
 $db->connect('wordpress');
 $db->fetch_var('SELECT col FROM tablename WHERE ID = ?', 1);
 ```

+as return values dbhelper usually returns arrays instead of objects. if you use it with wordpress, objects are returned.

-There is also a static version with static function calls (if you only use a single instance of dbhelper):
+zhere is also a static version with static function calls (if you only use a single instance of dbhelper):
 ```php
 require_once($_SERVER['DOCUMENT_ROOT'].'/vendor/vielhuber/dbhelper/src/static.php');
 db_fetch_var('SELECT col FROM tablename WHERE ID = ?', 1);